 The aim of this website is to make the Netherlands’ energy research accessible for everyone.

-Professor at Delft University of Technology and chairman of NERA
+at the University of Groningen and chairman of NERA

 If you are a professional working towards the Energy Transition, NERA can help you to find the relevant people and projects to help accelerate developments in Energy Research.
 This website is a starting point and provides you with an overview of energy research projects being conducted in The Netherlands.
 Please feel free to contact us for more information.